 “Not so good,” Mamede answered halfheartedly.
 “We have to go in more.
 Come up and see.”
 And with that he started to pull in his lines, one at a time, wrapping each around its plywood batten.
 The other jangadeiros followed his example.
 Time to pack it in.

 Getting out of the hold proved harder than getting in.
 It was the same straight-leg slide as entering, but gravity was now working against me.
 That and my own stiffness.
-Halfway through I reached up to grab the mast, making it easier to pull myself out.
-Still, it was not a graceful exit.
+Halfway through I reached up to grab onto the mast.
+This made it easier to pull myself out, but still, it was not a graceful exit.

 Standing on deck I was even less graceful.
 I couldn’t find my balance and my legs, stiff and sore from the day before, were not happy to be back on shift.
 The constant jerking from the anchor line didn’t help.